 One thing about cooking is it sure is messy!
-Even when wearing an apron, we still wind up with splatters all over our sleeves.
+Even when wearing an apron, I still somehow always manage to end up with splatters all over my sleeves.
 The very worst are the grease stains, which always seem totally impossible to get out.
+Bacon is probably the messiest thing I make (oh, the splatters!), but it's not like I'm gonna stop making bacon!

 So I gave it a try!